softpva/tetrisMath/README.md

 > ![initial page](./readmeImages/level_10_en.gif)

 > ## Typical level 10 in Portuguese - Solving additions, subtractions and multiplications.
 > - The equality '9 = 4 * 2 + 1' will explode in the next second and the points will be added to the scoreboard.
 This equation flashes and changes color before exploding, so its numbers are red on a white background.
-This example is in Portuguese.
+This example is in Portuguese. (choose language on homepage)
 > ![initial page](./readmeImages/level_10_pt.gif)

 > ## Typical level 11 - Solving additions, subtractions and multiplications with parentheses.